Rainscall/Yet-Another-Telegraph-Image-Uploader/README.md

 ## Introduction

-Welcome to the documentation for **Yet-Another-Telegraph-Image-Uploader**!
 This image uploader is designed to provide a seamless way for users to upload their images and store them on the Telegraph server.
 This document will give you an overview of the project and its installation requirements.

 ## Features